squid-cache/squid-cache.github.io/SquidFaq/ConfiguringSquid.rst

 We must note that access controls based on this header are extremely weak and simple to fake.
 Anyone may hand-enter a request with any IP address whatsoever.
 This is perhaps the reason why client IP addresses have been omitted from the HTTP/1.1 specification.

 Because of the weakness of this header, support for access controls based on X-Forwarded-For is not yet available in any officially released version of squid.
-However, unofficial patches are available from the [http://devel.squid-cache.org/follow_xff/index.html follow_xff] Squid development project and may be integrated into later versions of Squid once a suitable trust model have been developed.'' ''
+However, unofficial patches are available from the [[http://devel.squid-cache.org/follow_xff/index.html|follow_xff]] Squid development project and may be integrated into later versions of Squid once a suitable trust model have been developed.'' ''

 == Can Squid anonymize HTTP requests? ==
 Yes it can, however the way of doing it has changed from earlier versions of squid.
 As of squid-2.2 a more customisable method has been introduced.
 Please follow the instructions for the version of squid that you are using.
 As a default, no anonymizing is done.